-The city under the sun has a lot to offer regarding activities and visiting places.
-Whether you are looking for adrenaline-packed activities or just chilled time with friends and family, you can always find something to do in Nairobi.
+The city under the sun has much to offer regarding activities and visiting places.
+Whether looking for adrenaline-packed activities or just chilled time with friends and family, you can always find something to do in Nairobi.

 List of things to do in Nairobi